-Once you have created your website, you know that is the best place for your customers to find updates about your products or services.
-But what happens when we want to create an international impact?
-Users will take a look at your website in its original language, at times because it’s in their preferences but what about those who prefer their native language? that’s when multilingual websites sound like a great solution.
+Once you’ve launched your website, you’re aware that it’s the go-to place for customers to find information about your products or services.
+But what happens when you want to expand your reach internationally?
+Users may initially visit your site in its original language, either because it’s set as their preference or simply because they don’t see an option for another language.
+However, what about those who would prefer to experience your site in their native language?
+This is where multilingual websites come into play, offering a simple yet powerful solution.

 Have you visited those websites that force you to switch your region in order to switch the language?
 Well, these websites definitely don’t let you choose your preferred language without changing regions.
 Being able to choose a preferred language is positive for your business since not every German is in Germany or Japanese in Japan, and they may prefer English to navigate your website.